-Baby led weaning is the idea that if babies are given the opportunity to handle food at the right time, they will start to feed themselves when they are ready.
-For most babies they are ready at about 6 months.
+Baby-led weaning is the idea that if babies are given the opportunity to handle food at the right time, they will start to feed themselves when they are ready.
+For most babies, they are ready at about 6 months.
 This allows the baby to progress at their own pace and cutting down on milk feedings when they are ready.
-It takes away the puree-ing step that is the conventional approach, so there are no spoon fed puree’s.
+It takes away the puree-ing step that is the conventional approach, so there is no spoon-fed puree’s.
 Because sucking pureed food from a spoon does not get baby prepared for chewing.
 The best way to develop chewing skills is to practice them on food that actually needs chewing– so regular, unmashed food!

 When to Begin

-At around six months, babies are usually able to sit up with little to no support, and have good neck control, they are able to grab things with their fingers and grip them and they are able to bring things to their mouth.
-With these skills they are ready and capable of feeding themselves, what smarties!
-Many parents find baby of six months refuses to be fed by someone else, they want to handle food themselves, because they want to find out about things by testing it out with their hands and mouths.
+At around six months, babies are usually able to sit up with little to no support and have good neck control, they are able to grab things with their fingers and grip them and they are able to bring things to their mouth.
+With these skills, they are ready and capable of feeding themselves, what smarties!
+Many parents find a baby of six months refuses to be fed by someone else, they want to handle food themselves because they want to find out about things by testing it out with their hands and mouths.
 I know my daughter wants to put everything in her mouth, especially our TV remote and our cell phones!